Maryland Medicaid Pharmacy Program changes are effective July 1. Please see the Preferred Drug List for the latest information.

 Parity Rule for Medicaid and CHIP

-On March 29, 2016 CMS announced final regulations to strengthen access to mental health and substance use (MHSU) services for people with Medicaid or Children’s Health Insurance Program (CHIP) coverage, aligning with protections already required of private health plans under the Mental Health Parity and Addiction Equity Act of 2008.
+In 2016, CMS finalized regulations to strengthen access to mental health and substance use (MHSU) services for people with Medicaid or Children’s Health Insurance Program (CHIP) coverage, aligning with protections already required of private health plans under the Mental Health Parity and Addiction Equity Act of 2008.
 The final rule maintains state flexibility regarding managed care while guaranteeing that Medicaid enrollees can access MHSU services in the same manner as medical benefits.
 Plans must disclose information on MHSU disorder benefits upon request, including the criteria for determinations of medical necessity.
 The final rule also requires the state to disclose the reason for any denial of reimbursement or payment for services with respect to MHSU disorder benefits.
 For more information, review the 1425-page final rule or go to the Medicaid Behavioral Health Services webpage.

 The FDA Risk Evaluation and Mitigation Strategy (REMS) program can be found at the Clozapine REMS website.
 Important: Prescribers need to be certified to participate in the Clozapine REMS program.
 To obtain certification, click here.